ChALkeR/safer-buffer/Readme.md

-Also in some cases, even if the API _was_ migrated to use of safe Buffer API — a random pull request can bring unsafe Buffer API usage back to the codebase by adding new calls — and that could go unnoticed even if you have a linter prohibiting that (becase of the reason stated above), and even pass CI. _I also observed that being done in popular packages._
+Also in some cases, even if the API _was_ migrated to use of safe Buffer API — a random pull request can bring unsafe Buffer API usage back to the codebase by adding new calls — and that could go unnoticed even if you have a linter prohibiting that (because of the reason stated above), and even pass CI. _I also observed that being done in popular packages._

 Some examples: